SUSE/machinery/man/machinery-copy.1.md

-## clone — Clone System Description
+## copy — Copy System Description

 ### SYNOPSIS

-`machinery clone`
+`machinery copy`
     FROM_NAME TO_NAME

-`machinery` help clone
+`machinery` help copy

 ### DESCRIPTION

-The `clone` command clones a stored system description.
+The `copy` command copies a stored system description.
 It creates a new description named TO_NAME containing the same content as the description FROM_NAME.